A Scalable Algorithm For Sparse Portfolio Selection: Computational Experiments on Real-World Data

 In this section, we explore Algorithm \ref{alg:refinedCuttingPlaneMethod}'s scalability in the presence of minimum investment constraints, by solving the problems generated by \citet{frangioni2006perspective} and subsequently solved by \cite{frangioni2007sdp, frangioni2009computational, zheng2014improving} among others\footnote{This problem data is available at \href{http://www.di.unipi.it/optimize/Data/MV.html}{www.di.unipi.it/optimize/Data/MV.html}}.
 These problems have minimum investment, maximum investment, and minimum return constraints, which render many entries in $\mathcal{Z}^n_k$ infeasible.
 Therefore, to avoid generating an excessive number of feasibility cuts, we use the copy of variables technique suggested in Section \ref{sec:cuttingolanemethodcont}.

 Additionally, as the covariance matrices in these problems are highly diagonally dominant (with much larger on-diagonal entries than off-diagonal entries), the method does not converge quickly if we do not extract any diagonal dominance.
 Indeed, Appendix \ref{sec:suppbuyin} shows that the method often fails to converge within $600$s for the problems studied in this section when we do not extract a diagonally dominant term.
 Therefore, we first preprocess the covariance matrices to extract more diagonal dominance, as discussed in Section \ref{sec:cuttingolanemethodcont}.
 Note that we need not actually solve any SDOs to preprocess the data, as high quality diagonal matrices for this problem data have been made publicly available by \citet{frangioni2017improving} at \href{http://www.di.unipi.it/optimize/Data/MV/diagonals.tgz}{http://www.di.unipi.it/optimize/Data/MV/diagonals.tgz} (specifically, we use the entries in the ``s'' folder of this repository).
-After reading in their diagonal matrix $\bm{D}$, we replace $\bm{\Sigma}$ with $\bm{\Sigma}-\bm{D}$ and use the regularizer $\gamma_i$ for each index $i$, where $\gamma_i=\left(\frac{1}{\gamma}+D_{i,i} \right)^{-1}.$
+After reading in their diagonal matrix $\bm{D}$, we replace $\bm{\Sigma}$ with $\bm{\Sigma}-\bm{D}$ and use the regularizer $\gamma_i$ for each index $i$, where $\gamma_i=\left(\frac{1}{\gamma}+D_{i,i} \right)^{-1}$ {(we do this for all approaches benchmarked here, including \verb|CPLEX|'s MISOCO routine).}